 Applications are now being accepted!
 Email to YLA@sjcda.org or send via mail to YLA c/o District Attorney, 222 E Weber Ave., Room 202, Stockton, CA 95202.

 This year's Academy will be held from July 6-July 24, 2020.

 What is the schedule?

 Virtual classes are Monday through Friday - 8:30 a.m. to noon.

 What does the program entail?

 Virtual classroom instruction by justice system professionals, including criminal law and procedure, alcohol and traffic laws, career assessment tools, substance abuse, teen dating violence, domestic violence, child support laws, gangs, cyber-bullying and social media, the long term importance of education and other

 Who participates in the

 Last year, we had 30+ students from 19+ area high schools which included Lincoln, Linden, Lodi, Manteca, Stockton, and Tracy Unified School Districts, St. Mary’s High School and a student from Mountain House.
 This program is inclusive of all students, and is

 not limited by GPA performance.
+This year the program is open to ALL high school students in San Joaquin County.
 All students, regardless of their academic background or career goals will learn and be inspired by the content of the program.